Dangerous Animals in North America

 Location: Southeastern United States [Florida]

 Defense Tactics: The best defense against these creatures is to keep a good distance.
 Most often they do not view humans as prey, but if they feel threatened or if they mistake your foot for a fish, beware.
-If an alligator latches on to you and begins the 'death roll', you are pretty much out of luck.
-Your best bet is to jab it's eyes as hard as you can, since that is their most sensitive spot.
-Don't swim where alligators are suspected to be (bogs and rivers in Florida).
+If an alligator latches on to you and begins the "death roll", you are pretty much out of luck.
+Your best bet is to jab it in the eye as hard as you can since that is their most sensitive spot.
+Don't swim where alligators are suspected to be (bogs and everglades in Florida).

 Fatalities: 0-5 per year